Homogenization of a mean field game system in the small noise limit: Qualitative properties of the effective operators

 \section{Qualitative properties of the effective operators}

-In this section we provide some qualitative properties of the effective operators $\bar H, \bar b$: their asymptotic limit as $|P|\to +\infty$ and an explicit example where the effective system~\eqref{systemeff} looses the MFG structure, i.e. $\nabla_P \bar H\neq \bar b$.
+In this section we provide some qualitative properties of the effective operators $\bar H, \bar b$: their asymptotic limit as $|P|\to +\infty$ and an explicit example where the effective system~\eqref{systemeffintro} loses the MFG structure, i.e. $\nabla_P \bar H\neq \bar b$.

 \begin{proposition} Let $\bar H$ and $\bar b$ be the effective operators defined in \eqref{ucor} and \eqref{bbar}.
 Then